 Heads of Schools, with assistance from the School Director of Teaching and Learning and in consultation with College Associate Pro Vice-Chancellors (Coursework), Academic Coordinators (Coursework), Course and Subject Coordinators, College Education Teams and La Trobe Learning and Teaching (LTLT) undertake action planning.
-Action plans should be drafted so as to be fully executed within six months (i.e., drafted so that any changes made as part of the action plan will be fully implemented in the same teaching periods in the following year.
-For example, action plans for poor performing subjects delivered between July and December 2016 will be developed and confirmed from January to June 2017, for implementation and evaluation in teaching periods between July and December 2017).
+Action plans should be drafted so as to be fully executable within six months (i.e., drafted so that any changes made as part of the action plan will be fully implemented in the same teaching periods in the following year.
+For example, action plans for poor performing subjects delivered between July and December 2017 will be developed during the first half of 2018, for implementation and evaluation to commence in the teaching periods between July and December 2018).

-Where a subject shows no improvement, the subject will be referred to the College Associate Pro Vice-Chancellor (Coursework) to decide on an appropriate course of action.
+Where a subject shows little improvement, it will be referred to the College Associate Pro Vice-Chancellor (Coursework) to decide on an appropriate course of action.